Dyagilevo and Engels air bases attacks: Course of events

 On the morning of December 5, 2022, the residents of the city of Engels reported hearing explosions.
 At 9 A.M, the governor of the Saratov region said that there were no casualties, and no civilian objects were damaged.
 Later, two Tu-95 aircraft were seriously damaged.
 That same morning, an attack on the Diaghilev air base was reported.
 A Tu-22M3 was damaged and a fuel tanker exploded, 3 people were killed and 6 people were injured.

-On December 26, there was a repeated attack on the Engels air base, which caused the death of three officers of the Russian Armed Forces.
-According to the Ministry of Defense of Russia, no aviation equipment was damaged.